8 things educators need to know about copyright and open resources

 1. What is copyright?

 According to the World International Property Organization, “Copyright is a legal term used to describe the rights that creators have over their literary and artistic works.
 Works covered by copyright range from books, music, paintings, sculpture and films, to computer programs, databases, advertisements, maps and technical drawings.”
-These works cannot be reproduced, performed, recorded, or adapted without permission of the author.
+These works cannot be reproduced, performed, recorded, or adapted without the author's permission.
 For educators, this has implications for what materials they use and how they use them.

 2. Copyright laws differ from country to country